Summer Journaling Prompts for Self-Care

 Summer is well underway and with it a more relaxed pace.
-School is out for most people; the sun is shining; we have more time to socialize, get outside, and do other things that support both our physical and mental health!
+School is out for most people.
+The sun is shining, and we have more time to socialize, get outside, and do other things that support both our physical and mental health!
 One way to engage in healthy self-care practices is by journaling.

 Try writing a journal entry to some of these prompts.
 Play around with the form: you can try writing things down the old-fashioned way, crafting poems, recording voice notes, or even drawing or painting!
 Most importantly…have fun with it!

 - What is your summer intention?
 It can be one word, a phrase, or a favorite affirmation!